Helichrysum (France) Essential Oil

 - This essential oil contains anti-inflammatory sesquiterpene hydrocarbons – this compound acts by dissipating free radicals.
 Helichrysum essential oil's other major components include neryl acetate, a monoterpenoid ester with distinct, relaxing effects that may reduce tension of the tissues in the area of the injury.

-- For impact injuries, apply undiluted immediately to prevent initial swelling and reduce healing time; use enough to cover the area in a thin layer (this is often only a few drops).
+- For impact injuries, apply undiluted immediately to reduce initial swelling and reduce healing time; use enough to cover the area in a thin layer (this is often only a few drops).
 The same goes for 'twists' (an ankle, for example).
 Repeat application again in 30 minutes if you deem necessary.

 - For older injuries (more than a few hours) it has been suggested to use diluted in any carrier oil.
 We personally use Jojoba most of the time, though any carrier will work.
 The dilution is a matter of personal preference, though we keep a bottle of 20% Helichrysum on hand (this is 6mL in 24mL carrier oil, which fills a one ounce glass bottle).
 We use this for sports injuries and pain like backaches, stiff joints and the like.
 For neck pain, we sometimes use at full strength.
 For many users, relief is reported as nearly immediate (though this depends on how deep within the body the damaged tissues are and how old the injury might be).
 For further support for inflamed areas, 1% German Chamomile can be included.